Dear Friends, Partners, Teaching Artists, Colleagues and Supporters,

 ESTA’s current Board and staff thank all our many partners, community site staffs, teaching artists, funders, donors, past board members, and ESTA staff whose vision, energies and enthusiasm helped create the field of Creative Aging and sustained us throughout these years.
 We also want to recognize all the elder participants who have lent their energies, enthusiasm and vitality to our programs.

 ESTA is proud to announce that we have prepared the first archive for the field of Creative Aging which will reside at the University of Massachusetts/Amherst in their National Arts Policy Archives and Library.
-It will feature a breadth of materials from ESTA, other NYC arts organizations, the NCCA as well as other national programs for elders, which will secure the legacy of the field.
+It will feature a breadth of materials from ESTA, other NYC arts organizations, the NCCA as well as other national arts programs for elders, which will secure the legacy of the field.

 We deeply appreciate your commitment to ESTA’s vision of elders as the keepers of our culture and the programs that have built communities and enhanced the quality of life for all.